|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Intact at 50m

-to locals, one cave was a hospital area, another has a mountain gun
+The Japanese dug a number of tunnels into the hills around Vilu.
+According to locals, one cave was a hospital area, another has a mountain gun emplaced outside the entrance.

-Emplaced outside tunnel entrance
+Emplaced outside a Japanese tunnel entrance

 Piloted by Alexander crashed September 30, 1943

-Located on the south eastern coast of the island.
+Located on the southeastern of Kolombangara Island

 Located on Kolombangara